abretucorazon/cafemarvin/src/pages/posts/how-to-make-friends.md

 ---
-title: How to make friends
+title: How to become friends
 date: 2020-01-26T05:01:31.034Z
 template: post
 ---